Multicollinearity is one of those terms in statistics that is often defined in one of two ways:

 On the left is the situation where there is mild overlap among the predictors.
 We can still measure the unique effect of each predictor on Y—those are the yellow, red, and blue sections.

-The orange and purple sections will not be included in the Type III regression coefficients.
+The regression coefficients do not include the orange and purple sections.
 This means the coefficients themselves are not telling you the full picture of the effect of each predictor on Y.

 As long as you keep that in mind as you interpret coefficients, you’re not violating assumptions and your model is reliable.
-But you can’t tell if that orange section is really attributable to X1 or X2 or if that distinction even has any meaning.
-They just cannot be distinguished.
+But you can’t tell if that orange section is really attributable to X1 or X2.
+Or if that distinction even has any meaning.
+There is no way to distinguish them.

 But in the situation on the right, the overlap between X1 and X2 becomes so extreme that it can cause the model to have estimation problems.
 This is usually what we mean when we say we have multicollinearity.